root-project/root/README/ReleaseNotes/v634/index.md

 ### Usage of `std::span<const double>` in Minuit 2 interfaces

 To avoid forcing the user to do manual memory allocations via `std::vector`, the interfaces of Minuit 2 function adapter classes like `ROOT::Minuit2::FCNBase` or `ROOT::Minuit2::FCNGradientBase` were changed to accept `std::span<const double>` arguments instead of `std::vector<double> const&`.
-This should have minimal impact on users, since one should usuall use Minuit 2 via the `ROOT::Math::Minimizer` interface, which is unchanged.
+This should have minimal impact on users, since one should usual use Minuit 2 via the `ROOT::Math::Minimizer` interface, which is unchanged.

 ## RooFit Libraries